 PBG is significantly increased in most patients with an acute porphyria.
 ALA is less specific than PBG, as it may be elevated in other conditions as well.
 Specific porphyrins are elevated in each of the porphyrias, and the pattern of elevation (which porphyrin is elevated in which sample) determines the diagnosis.
 Urine, blood, and stool porphyrins may be increased up to several-fold in a variety of other conditions.
 Interpretation of the patterns can be difficult, and this should be done by a physician or laboratory scientist with expertise in the area.

-An abnormal enzyme test or the detection of a gene mutation indicates that a family member has inherited a porphyria.
-However, enzyme and gene tests cannot determine whether that individual will develop signs and symptoms of porphyria or, if they do, how severe it is likely to be.
+The detection of a gene mutation indicates that a family member has inherited a porphyria.
+However, gene tests cannot determine whether that individual will develop signs and symptoms of porphyria or, if they do, how severe it is likely to be.
 Fortunately, the majority of gene carriers never have an attack.

 Results seen with specific porphyrias include:

-Type of Porphyria Urine ALA and PBG* Urine porphyrins Fecal porphyrins Red Blood Cell Porphyrins Acute intermittent porphyria Increased Increased URO* Normal Normal Variegate porphyria Increased Increased COPRO Increased PROTO, COPRO Normal Hereditary coproporphyria Increased Increased COPRO Increased COPRO Normal Porphyria curtanea tarda Normal Increased URO, 7-carboxyl Increased Isocoproporphyrin Normal Protoporphyria Normal Normal Increased PROTO Increased PROTO (zinc protoporhyrin) Congenital erythropoietic porphyria Normal Increased URO, COPRO Increased COPRO Increased COPRO URO = Uroporphyrins; COPRO = Coproporphyrins; PROTO = Protoporphyrins * May be increased only during acute attack
+Type of Porphyria Urine ALA and PBG* Urine porphyrins Faecal porphyrins Red Blood Cell Porphyrins Acute intermittent porphyria Increased Increased URO* Normal Normal Variegate porphyria Increased Increased COPRO Increased PROTO, COPRO Normal Hereditary coproporphyria Increased Increased COPRO Increased COPRO Normal Porphyria curtanea tarda Normal Increased URO, 7-carboxyl Increased Isocoproporphyrin Normal Erythropoietic protoporphyria Normal Normal Increased PROTO Increased PROTO (zinc protoporhyrin) Congenital erythropoietic porphyria Normal Increased URO, COPRO Increased COPRO Increased COPRO X-linked erythropoietic protoporphyria Normal Normal Increased PROTO Increased zinc and protoporhyrin ALA-dehydratase deficiency porphyria Increase in ALA Normal Normal Normal URO = Uroporphyrins; COPRO = Coproporphyrins; PROTO = Protoporphyrins * May be increased only during acute attack

 Is there anything else I should know?